Meditation and the resulting mindfulness goes hand-in-hand with many lucid dreaming practices.

 For instance, the act of meditation forms part of the Mnemonic Induction of Lucid Dream (MILD) and Wake Induced Lucid Dream (WILD) techniques, and is great for improving in-dream skills like visualization (for changing the scenery) and inducing focused states of awareness (for prolonging your lucid dreams).

-Scientific studies have also shown a direct link between meditation and lucid dreaming.
-Both help you become more self aware and reflective.
-This improves your dream recall, visualization skills and your ability to become lucid.
-Regular practice will help you achieve profound relaxation and increase your chances of having lucid dreams.
+Scientific studies back this up, revealing direct links between meditation and lucid dreaming.
+Both practices involve higher states of awareness (up to the gamma band or 40 Hz) and help you to become more habitually focused, self aware and reflective.
+Both improve your dream recall, visualization skills and your ability to become lucid automatically, so that even a simple breathing meditation practiced daily will help you achieve profound relaxation and increase your chances of having lucid dreams.

 People have been entering a meditative state of mind for more than 5,000 years.
 It is a component of almost every religion.
 But that does not mean you have to be religious in order to meditate.